victorchall/EveryDream2trainer/README.md

 Behind the scenes look at how the trainer handles multiaspect and crop jitter

-### Companion tools repo

-Make sure to check out the [tools repo](https://github.com/victorchall/EveryDream), it has a grab bag of scripts to help with your data curation prior to training.
-It has automatic bulk BLIP captioning for BLIP, script to web scrape based on Laion data files, script to rename generic pronouns to proper names or append artist tags to your captions, etc.

 ## Cloud/Docker

 ### [Free tier Google Colab notebook](https://colab.research.google.com/github/victorchall/EveryDream2trainer/blob/main/Train_Colab.ipynb)